Kunyro/Synth/README.md

 Delay runs after distortion and before final master gain.
 Its time is clamped to the available delay line, feedback stays below unity, and the effect defaults to a dry mix.

+## Know Bugs
+- Issue when changing delay speed on high feedbacks